MurrayIII/UnicodeMathML/playground/help.md

 __Technical stuff__:
 When you edit the output window, the resulting MathML includes attributes that represent the state of the user selection.
 These attributes have been added partly because they are [useful for making editing accessible](https://devblogs.microsoft.com/math-in-office/mathml-and-omml-user-selection-attributes/).
-The attribute "selanchor" defines the selection "anchor" end (nonmoving end) and "selfocus" defines the selection active end, e.g., the end that moves with Shift+→.
+The attribute "selanchor" defines the selection "anchor" end (the nonmoving end) and "selfocus" defines the selection active end, e.g., the end that moves with Shift+→.
 The attribute values define the offsets for the selection [setBaseAndExtent](https://developer.mozilla.org/en-US/docs/Web/API/Selection/setBaseAndExtent) method.
 If the selection is an insertion point (a degenerate selection), only selanchor is included since the anchor and focus ends coincide.